Maxim-Mazurok/google-api-typings-generator/gapi.client.keep/readme.md

 # TypeScript typings for Google Keep API v1

-This API is an enterprise-only API used to create and manage the Keep notes within your domain, including resolving issues identified by CASB software.
+The Google Keep API is used in an enterprise environment to manage Google Keep content and resolve issues identified by cloud security software.
 For detailed description please check [documentation](https://developers.google.com/keep/api).

 ## Installing